-The Bitcoin Transaction Monitor provides deeper insights about the usage of the Bitcoin network by showing transactions by time and feerate.
+The Bitcoin Transaction Monitor provides deeper insights into the usage of the Bitcoin network by showing transactions by time and feerate.
 This post answers frequently asked questions about the Bitcoin Transaction Monitor itself.

 Why did you build a Bitcoin Transaction Monitor?

-With Bitcoin a permissionless network has been created, where everybody can join.
-Companies, services and individual users broadcast transactions to the network.
+With Bitcoin, a permissionless network has been created, where everybody can join.
+Companies, services, and individual users broadcast transactions to the network.
 Plotting these transactions by arrival time and feerate reveals interesting activity patterns.
 The Bitcoin Transaction Monitor is built to visualize, share and inform about these patterns.
-I hope it lets us gain deeper insights on the usage of the Bitcoin network.
+I hope it lets us gain deeper insights into the usage of the Bitcoin network.

 Where do you get the data about the transactions from?

 I run a Bitcoin Core node connected to the Bitcoin network, which passes valid transactions to

 Doesn’t the Transaction Monitor reveal private information about transactions ?